 Sometimes there are things that I want to do, that I know are good for me, and yet it can seem like such an overwhelming step to actually do it.

 I wanted to make sourdough for years, and it was only when I was walked step by step (online) through it that I was able to actually do it, and it was easier than I thought.

-Lactofermenting vegetables is like that.
-If you haven't done it, it can seem overwhelming.
+Lactofermenting vegetables are like that.
+If you haven’t done it, it can seem overwhelming.

 Questions About Fermenting Vegetables

 - Is it safe?

 - How do I know if it’s gone bad?